Consuming Calcium-rich foods in your daily routine helps to maintain different areas of your health, including your teeth.

 The Bottom Line

-Many food products both dairy and non-dairy have amounts of calcium along with other vitamins and nutrients that are beneficial for your overall health.
+Many food products both dairy and non-dairy have amounts of calcium along with other vitamins and nutrients that are beneficial for healthy bones and overall health.
 They are even more important to maintain and strengthen your bones and teeth.

 When it comes to oral health, calcium is an important part.
 It helps to fortify your teeth and keep your gums healthy.
 However, you don’t only need a glass of milk daily to get the required amount of calcium.